Aspen, Colorado · Neighborhood Guide · 2026

 Woody Creek

-Insider's Edge: E-bike the Rio Grande Trail downhill to the Woody Creek Tavern for lunch — it's almost entirely downhill.
+Insider's Edge: E-bike the Rio Grande Trail downhill to the Woody Creek Tavern for lunch.
 Arrange a taxi van back to Aspen.
 The locals have been doing it for years.

 Explore the Full Roaring Fork Valley